 The easiest way to prevent a car theft is to make your car a difficult target.
 If you follow all the steps above, your car will never get stolen!

 Want to protect your car and your home in one easy solution?
-Check out this incredible system!
+Check out Cammy!

 Did we miss an unconventional way to protect your car from theft?
 Post it in the comments below